samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 *Ingested Poison*

 A creature subjected to Pale Tincture must succeed on a DC 16 Constitution saving throw or take 3 (1d6) Poison damage and have the [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition) condition.
 The Poisoned creature repeats the save every 24 hours, taking 3 (1d6) Poison damage on a failed save.
-The damage the poison deals can’t be healed by any means while the creature remains Poisoned.
+The damage the poison deals can't be healed by any means while the creature remains Poisoned.
 After seven successful saves against the poison, the creature is no longer Poisoned.

 ---